 Your Data Visualisation MUST have the following: a title, subtitle, clear and visualized message or story, visible statistics and referenced, attributed source(s).
 Embed your work on your digital platform.
 (Do not posts links).

 Session Preparation – Pre-reading / watching – You do not need to do any pre-reading for this week’s Practical Module, as the video week is quite a challenging week, leaving you little time for pre-reading.
-You will, however, need to review the class notes and explore the tools demonstrated in class and in the notes.
+You will, however, need to review the class notes and explore the tools demonstrated in class and in the notes after class.

 Assignment Guidelines – First off, spend a few hours playing with 3 or 4 of the tools in class.
 Then think about the story you want to tell.
 Research, (this should take 3 to 4 hours minimum).
 Find credible data and think about the best way to visualize it.
 Make sure you choose a suitable form – sometimes simple is best!
 Spend the second day visualizing the data and perfecting things.

 Be sure to look at a number of the SCMP Infographic stories.
 You could also try the Guardian’s Datablog, most news organizations have a dedicated space for data journalism these days, however, you are most likely to see data visualizations as integrated parts of general digital reporting.
 Do you want to see some Chinese examples of data visualization – see the links here: Data journalism in China